dylanleclair/guacamole/README.md

 # guacamole

 SENG 513 group project (codename guacamole)

 ## how to get started

 1. install Docker
+2. install node
+   - in project folder, run "npm install"
-2. run the project `docker-compose up -d`
+3. run the project `docker-compose up -d`
    - this will start the Docker multi-container
    - open up Docker Desktop.
    - once the guacamole container pops up in "Containers", the app is all ready to go!
    - you can go to http://localhost:3000 to see the default page
    - I've also written a page that has a preview of what the chess board might look like: http://localhost:3000/play

 ## from next.js readme